JetBrains/qodana-action/README.md

 ```

 Full Qodana results will be available in the `results-dir` in the file `results-allProblems.json`.
-An HTML report will be located in the `report-dir`.
+An HTML report is located in the `report-dir` folder.

 ## License Summary